 Certain colors help to improve concentration and focus.
 Improved concentration will naturally lead to improvements in learning and remembering.

-Studies in the influence of color suggest blue helps with concentration.
-Blue calms the mind allowing for better focus, naturally discouraging the mind from distractions.
+Studies on the influence of color suggest blue helps with concentration.
+Blue calms the mind, allowing for better focus, naturally discouraging the mind from distractions.
 It’s a natural conclusion to assume that improved concentration can lead to improved memory, or other cognitive functions.

 Blue is not the only color that can help with concentration, it would also apply to most cool and neutral colors.
 Environments that are comfortable, relaxing and provide little distractions will also help with concentration, and color plays a big part in achieving these environments.

 Colors can also be used to gain attention, to make things stand out, become more prominent, which can help with noticing certain things.
 Therefore, making things more memorable.

 Colors are often used for the purpose of highlighting certain points or mistakes.
 If there is a particularly important point or mistake, then highlighting that section can help to embed certain information into our memories.